If you own a cat and a dog you know dogs are curious about catnip, but you may be wondering if catnip for dogs is

 Related to mint, catnip doesn’t affect dogs in the same way as cats, and, in fact, it doesn’t really affect them at all.

-In this article, we’ll cover everything people need to know about dognip and catnip.
+In this article, we will cover everything people need to know about dognip and catnip.

 What Is Catnip?

 We should probably give you a heads up to what catnip is and why it really either has no effect on your dog or sometimes can give the opposite effect on dogs than cats.